 3. Rainy day Arabic alphabet fun: For those of us who experience sudden thunderstorms and torrential rains in the summer, an indoor activity or two are a must to have on hand.
 Pull out your trusty box of playdough and have some Arabic alphabet playdough mats printed out in advance.
 If you can laminate them, they will last longer.
 You can find templates for the mats for just a few dollars on Etsy and Arabic Playground.
 Don’t have playdough?
 Grab some small stones, buttons, or pompoms that kids can use to trace the letters on the template.
 As the kids are tracing the alphabet with different materials, prompt them to find a word that begins with the letter they are working on.

 4. Summer reading: As most of our kids will be engrossed in reading materials in English during the school year, why not take the opportunity to emphasize reading in Arabic during the summer?
 Create a summer reading log that reading-age kids can aim to fill in every week/month, and throw in some rewards for fun.
-(We created a printable reading log in Arabic for you!)
+Click here to print this reading log (سجل القراءة) we designed in Arabic for you!
 For kids who don’t read yet, pull together a summer reading corner with a basket of fun Arabic books for them to peruse and read along with you.